 The Indiana University Journal of Undergraduate Research seeks student writers.
 The IUJUR aims to sustain an annual, student-run, faculty-mentored undergraduate research publication for Indiana University.

 - Overseas Study.
 Although our students pursue a rigorous and challenging curriculum with smart decisions, several of our students can fit in an overseas studies opportunity (Office of Overseas Study) either in several weeks over the summer or in one semester.

 - Internships.
 Internships are usually arranged with local industries during the summer sessions and are designed to provide opportunities for students to receive credit for career-related, full-time work.

 Service Learning.
 By taking G201: Service Learning in Chemistry, students find fulfilling experiences working within the community to foster interest, knowledge, and appreciation in the sciences.
 Students prepare and execute demonstrations and in-class lessons at the primary and secondary school levels.
 Students learn more about their discipline while providing mentoring for younger students in the community.

 Career Preparation.
 G207: Chemical Scholarship & Presentation and G307: Chemical Career Planning provide a framework to prepare students for the workplace.
 G207 involves the preparation of scientific oral presentations and poster presentations.
 G307 focuses on writing resumes, personal statements, and cover letters, including interviewing skills, discussion of graduate programs and careers in chemistry, personal assessment, job searching strategies, labor market trends, and principles of career planning.

 Teaching.
-A select number of our advanced students have the opportunity to serve as Undergraduate Teaching Assistants (G499: Internship in Chemical Instruction), providing valuable experiences in peer instruction the classroom.
+A select number of our advanced students have the opportunity to serve as Undergraduate Teaching Assistants (X371: Internship in Chemical Instruction), providing valuable experiences in peer instruction in the classroom.